 One of the most important things you can know about investment risk is surrounding probability and outcome.
 “Probable things fail to happen, and improbable things happen all the time.”
 Risk control is invisible in good times, especially when stock markets are skyrocketing higher and are likely to generate subpar returns.

-However, good times can so quickly turn into dangerous times at which point risk control is the best route to loss avoidance.
+However, good times can so quickly turn into dangerous times when risk control is the best route to loss avoidance.
 Risk avoidance, on the other hand, is likely to lead to return avoidance as well.

-In his article What Are You Afraid Of?, Dr. Steven Novella, an academic clinical neurologist at Yale University School of Medicine, raises the question as to why do so many people worry about the (statistically) wrong things.
+In his article What Are You Afraid Of?, Dr. Steven Novella, an academic clinical neurologist at Yale University School of Medicine, raises the question of why so many people worry about the (statistically) wrong things.
 Below are a few of his conclusions;

 Here are some helpful aspects to keep in mind when considering and understanding your risk perception;

 - Have a healthy respect for risk and an awareness that we do not know what the future holds,

 - Insist on defensive investing while having an emphasis on avoiding pitfalls,

 - Do not review your portfolio frequently.
 Doing so will increase levels of stress and result in disappointment.
 Asset movements on any given day, week, or month, are likely to be correlated with your long-term time frame,